Hello Friends -

 Partnership with Fiore Olive Oils

-Many of our 2011, 2012, and 2013 guests had a surprise treat on boarding night: an olive oil tasting with Rockland, Maine's Fiore Olive Oils.
-Well, Fiore has loved doing the tastings so much they will be doing one on all trips in 2014!
+Since 2011, many of our guests had a surprise treat on boarding night: an olive oil tasting with Rockland, Maine's Fiore Olive Oils.
+Well, Fiore has loved doing the tastings so much they will be doing one on all trips this year!
 I know an olive oil tasting might sound weird to many of you but if you give it a chance, your taste buds will thank you.

 Stephen Taber recognized as EcoTourism Leader: LEAVE NO TRACE certified